open-feature/cli/docs/commands/openfeature_push.md

 This command reads your local flag manifest and pushes it to a specified remote destination.
 It supports HTTP and HTTPS protocols for remote endpoints.

+The pushed data follows the OpenAPI specification defined at: api/v1/push.yaml

+Remote services implementing this API should accept the flag data in the format specified by the OpenFeature flag manifest schema.

 Note: The file:// scheme is not supported for push operations.
 For local file operations, use standard shell commands like cp or mv.